BwanaQ/store-crud/README.md

 ### Installing

-1. cd into the nyumba-kumi folder
+1. cd into the store-crud folder

 ```
-$ cd nyumba-kumi
+$ cd store-crud
 ```

 2. Add a python 3 environment